 - Daylighting and restoration of Pigeon House Branch

-- A greenway connection from Crabtree Creek Greenway to Downtown Raleigh
+- The first phase of a greenway connection from Crabtree Creek Greenway to Downtown Raleigh

-This project is in cooperation with the Raleigh Stormwater Division and other divisions within Raleigh Engineering Services.
+This project is in cooperation with the Raleigh Stormwater Division.

 - Project Lead: